QPThree/101d1/CodersComputer.md

 * cd
 > used to change directory.
 Will be immediately followed by directory in which you'd like to move to

+### Closing Concepts

+A few reminders when using terminal and the command line:

+1. Everything is treated as a file under linux.
+Your folder, application, and directory will all be handled as 'files'.
+2. Linux is case sensitive.
+Everything will be read as carefully as your password.
+Treat your commands with the same attention to detail.
+3. Linux is extentionless.
+Meaning files can have any extension they want, or none at all.
+Linux will deal with them adequately regardless.